SeifAbdAlAzemm/DockerToolkit/README.md

    - Use read-only file systems where possible
    - Implement resource limits

+### What is the Linux Kernel? 🐧

+The Linux kernel is the core of the Linux operating system.
+It acts as a bridge between hardware and software, managing system resources and ensuring everything runs smoothly.

+Think of it like a traffic controller 🚦 that directs data between your CPU, memory, and devices (keyboard, mouse, disk, etc.).

 ## Summary & Action Items

 ### Key Docker Concepts